 Kristina Nakagawa (Artistic Director & Founding Member)

-Kristina has been performing and directing in the Silicon Valley for the past 10 years.
-Besides serving as Artistic Director for Resounding Achord, Kristina currently works as the assistant to the Heads of School at Hillbrook School in Los Gatos, and she previously worked at Pinewood School in Los Altos Hills, Carden Hall School in Newport Beach, and she directed two choirs at UC Irvine.
+Kristina has been performing and directing in the Silicon Valley since 2001.
+Besides serving as Artistic Director for Resounding Achord, Kristina works as the choir director at St. Francis Episcopal Church in Willow Glen, and she previously worked at Hillbrook School in Los Gatos, Pinewood School in Los Altos Hills, Carden Hall School in Newport Beach, and she directed two choirs at UC Irvine.
 Her choirs consistently received superior rankings at California Music Educator’s festivals and Gold awards at Heritage Festivals in Anaheim.
 She has also worked as the musical director for several productions, including: The Wedding Singer, Once on This Island, The Pajama Game, Working, and Once Upon a Mattress, among others.